kaldi-asr/kaldi/egs/rm/README.txt

 scripts for a sequence of experiments. s5 is the currently recommmended setup.

-  s4: A recipe based on freely available subset of RM data, distributed by CMU

   s5: This is the "new-new-style" recipe.
 It is now finished.
       All further work will be on top of this style of recipe.
 Note: unlike previous recipes, this now uses the same underlying